Boundedness of hyperbolic varieties: Metric and topological preliminaries

 \subsection{Mappings into metric spaces}

 By virtue of \autoref{xthm:LeaimpliesBarthintro}, \autoref{xthm:main1} is a statement concerning analytic maps into a metric space.
 Results concerning such maps can be direct consequences of purely topological results about the space of maps into metric spaces.
-We recall the setup and statement of the Arzela--Ascoli theorem, which will be a crucial ingredient in the proof of \autoref{xthm:main1}.
+We recall the setup and statement of the Arzela--Ascoli theorem.

 Given two topological spaces $M,N$, we denote by $\mathcal{C}(M,N)$ the space of all continuous maps $f\colon M\to N$ equipped with the compact-open topology.
-If $N$ is a metric space, then this topology coincides with the topology of uniform convergence on compact sets.
-Suppose that $M,N$ are locally compact, separable spaces with pseudo-metrics $d_M$ and $d_N$, respectively.
+If $N$ is a metric space, then this topology coincides with the topology of uniform convergence on compact sets, and if further $M$ is compact, this topology coincides with the topology of uniform convergence.

+Suppose that $M,N$ are locally compact, separable, Hausdorff spaces with pseudo-metrics $d_M$ and $d_N$, respectively.
+Under these conditions, $\mathcal{C}(M,N)$ is second countable, and hence compactness is equivalent to sequential compactness.
 Let $\mathcal{D}(M,N) \subseteq \mathcal{C}(M,N)$ denote the family of distance-decreasing maps i.e., maps such that

 for all $x,y\in M$.
 Note that $\mathcal{D}(M,N)$ is closed in $\mathcal{C}(M,N)$.

 Below, we state a variant of the Arzela--Ascoli theorem.